facebook/react-native/README.md

 1. Make sure you have a [proper development environment setup](https://reactnative.dev/docs/environment-setup)
 2. Download the latest Xcode beta [here](https://developer.apple.com/xcode/).
 3. Install visionOS Simulator runtime.
+4. Install the latest version of CMake (at least v3.28.0)
-4. Initialize the project using this command:
+5. Initialize the project using this command:

 ```
 npx @callstack/react-native-visionos@latest init YourApp
 ```
-5. Next, go to `YourApp/visionos` folder and run following commands to install Pods:
+6. Next, go to `YourApp/visionos` folder and run following commands to install Pods:

 ```
 cd visionos